whiteH4t10/Creating-words-dictionary/README.md

-# new 8 characters dictionary
+# Creating a words dictionary